kuzzleio/documentation/src/core/1/guides/essentials/ssl-support/index.md

 To obtain a self-signed certificate, you can follow the instructions given here: [https://www.selfsignedcertificate.com/](https://www.selfsignedcertificate.com/)

-To obtain a certificate from a third-party authority, you can use Let's Encrypt: [https://certbot.eff.org/](https://certbot.eff.org)
+To obtain a certificate from a third-party authority, you can use Certbot: [https://certbot.eff.org/](https://certbot.eff.org)

 No matter how you get your certificate, at the end you must have two files: a `.crt` and a `.key`.